roman-milk/roman-milk.github.io/mother-in-law-is-disciplined.md

  "Please Sir I feel better no need for an enema, she pleads.
 I ignore her tapping lightly on her fanny cheeks.

  "Now Young lady some questions has your Mother ever spanked you?"
 I ask.
-Report_Story #2